govuk-one-login/mobile-ios-logging/Sources/Analytics/README.md

 ## Package description

-The main `Analytics` Package contains protocols and an empty implementation that can be used to build analytics into the app before a concrete implementation is known.
+The `Analytics` module contains protocols that can be used for conforming Types to build analytics into an app.
+Conforming Types would serve as an interface between business logic and a third-party analytics service,

-> Within Sources/Analytics exist the following protocols and Type for enabling screens and events being logged to a service for app analytics
+> Within this directory exist the following protocols for enabling screens and events being logged to a third-party service for app analytics.

 `LoggingEvent` is usable for logging events to the `AnalyticsService`